How to become a substitute teacher in Florida.

 A deeper dive into substitute teacher requirements.

 Though becoming a substitute teacher in Florida is relatively easy, the process can take anywhere from a few days to a few weeks to complete.
-Our goal is to help you get into the classroom as soon as possible, but much depends on how quickly you are able to respond to what’s needed.
+To get into the classroom as soon as possible, be sure to stay on top of the steps in the process.

 Education verification.